ceph/ceph/doc/cephfs/troubleshooting.rst

 Because CephFS has a "consistent cache", if your network connection is disrupted for a long enough time, the client will be forcibly disconnected from the system.
-At this point, the kernel client is in a bind: it can't safely write back dirty data, and many applications do not handle IO errors correctly on close().
+At this point, the kernel client is in a bind: it cannot safely write back dirty data, and many applications do not handle IO errors correctly on close().
-At the moment, the kernel client will remount the FS, but outstanding filesystem IO may or may not be satisfied.
+At the moment, the kernel client will remount the FS, but outstanding file system IO may or may not be satisfied.
 In these cases, you may need to reboot your client system.